Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: Experiments

-An important question is whether unlabeled data sets widely utilized in the literature for SSL could improve the performance of models trained with the proposed training framework.
-To answer this question we trained two models for CIFAR10 data set using our training framework with unlabeled data extracted from the 80 Million Tiny Images data set following the same automatic filtering technique used by Xie et al. \cite{xie2019unsupervised} and Uesato et al.\cite{uesato2019are}.
-We also prepared another unlabeled data set by applying the synthesis technique proposed by Uesato et al.\cite{uesato2019are}.
-We ran experiments for different numbers of labeled data points per class ($N_l = 128, 256, 512$) and the same number of unlabeled data points per labeled data point ($N_u = 1$) using these two unlabeled data sets, and compared the robust accuracies of the trained models with those of models trained with unlabeled data generated from Gaussian noise.
-Robust accuracy is defined as the accuracy of the model in predicting the correct classes for adversarially perturbed images.
-Fig. \ref{fig:gaussian_vs_tiny_vs_uda} (a) and (b) compare robust accuracies of models trained with unlabeled data extracted from the 80 Million Tiny Images data set and our models using FGSM and PGD attacks.
-Similarly, Fig \ref{fig:gaussian_vs_tiny_vs_uda} (c) and (d) compare robust accuracies of models trained with unlabeled data sets generated using the synthesis technique proposed in the work by Uesato et al.\cite{uesato2019are} with our models for FGSM and PGD attacks.
-Our models show slightly but not significantly less robust accuracies, suggesting that generating unlabeled data sets using Gaussian noise is almost as effective as more complex and sometimes expensive unlabeled data sets.
+An important question is whether models trained with unlabeled datasets widely utilized in the literature for SSL show a higher adversarial performance compared to models trained with unlabeled data generated with Gaussian noise.
+To answer this question we trained two models for CIFAR10 dataset using our naive regularizer with unlabeled data extracted from the 80 Million Tiny Images dataset following the same automatic filtering technique used by Xie et al. \cite{xie2019unsupervised}.
+We also prepared another unlabeled dataset by applying the synthesis technique proposed by Uesato et al.\cite{uesato2019are}.
+Similar to many papers on semi-supervised learning and regularization \cite{miyato2018virtual, springenberg2015unsupervised, zhai2019adversarially}, we ran experiments for different numbers of labeled data points per class ($N_l = 128, 256, 512$) and the same number of unlabeled data points per labeled data point ($N_u = 1$) using these two unlabeled datasets, and compared the robust accuracy of the trained models with those of models trained with unlabeled data generated from Gaussian noise.
+Fig. \ref{fig:gaussian_vs_tiny_vs_uda} (a) and (b) compare robust accuracy of models trained with unlabeled data extracted from the 80 Million Tiny Images dataset and our models using FGSM and PGD attacks.
+Similarly, Fig \ref{fig:gaussian_vs_tiny_vs_uda} (c) and (d) compare robust accuracy of models trained with unlabeled datasets generated using the synthesis technique proposed in the work by Uesato et al.\cite{uesato2019are} with our models for FGSM and PGD attacks.
+Our models show slightly less robust accuracy for the same number of unlabeled data points, suggesting that generating unlabeled datasets using Gaussian noise as explained in this paper is almost as effective as more complex and sometimes expensive unlabeled datasets.